Some developments of exchangeable measure-valued P\'{o}lya sequences: The model

-Proposition \ref{introProp_1} further suggests that, in contrast to the PS and species sampling sequences in general, exchangeable MVPSs can be used to model continuous data, depending on the particular choice of $R$, see also \cite[][p.\,3-4]{sariev2023sufficientness}.
-Indeed, species sampling sequences deal with categorical data by design, whereas for MVPSs with diffuse $R_x$, for example, notions like random partition and observation frequencies become meaningless.
+Proposition \ref{introProp_1} further suggests that, in contrast to the PS and species sampling sequences in general, exchangeable MVPSs can be used to model continuous data, depending on the particular choice of $R$; see also \citet[p.\,3-4]{sariev2023sufficientness}.
+Indeed, species sampling sequences deal with categorical data by design, whereas for MVPSs with diffuse $R_x$, for example, notions like random partition and observation frequencies lose meaning at the level of the observed data $(X_1,\ldots,X_n)$ (see also Remark \ref{model:mvps:remark_sss}).
 Therefore, MVPSs can potentially make more efficient use of continuous data by further taking into account where each observation falls within $\mathbb{X}$.